Andrews-Lab/EthoVision_analyser/README.md

 * Re-create data about the time spent doing behaviours and number of behavioural bouts.
 This will also make a group of behaviours mutually exclusive, if they are not already. <br>
 This can be done by importing the raw tracking data from EthoVision XT. <br>
-Currently, only version 14 of this software has been tested.
+Currently, only version 14 of this software has been tested. <br>

 __Preview of the graphical user interface__